 Cause Gymnosporangium sabinae (sometimes referred to as G. fuscum), a fungus.
 The disease affects pear and juniper, which is the alternate host of the fungus.
 The disease was established only in southern British Columbia and Contra Costa County, CA. Then it was found on pear in the Bellingham, WA area just south of the Canadian border in 1997.
 Since then the disease has been commonly found on pear leaves in western Washington.
-Found in western Oregon on pear starting in 2016 (Benton, Clackamas and Marion counties only).
+Found in western Oregon on pear starting in 2016 (Benton, Clackamas, and Marion, and Multnomah counties only).
 As of 2018, the disease has not been a problem in commercial orchards in any PNW locations including BC.

 Symptoms Yellow to bright orange leaf spots appear on leaves, fruit, twigs, and branches of pear.
 Occasionally, infected fruit mummifies and falls to the ground.
 Leaf lesions can grow together and cover much of the leaf surface when the disease is severe.
 These symptoms occur in spring and can be confused with other rust species.
 Unlike other rusts, acorn-shape aecia form on the lower leaf surface.
 They are up to 6 mm high and rupture along lateral slits.
 Aecia can develop by mid-June and into the fall and again another growing season if on perennial parts of tree.

 - Eliminating either host is the only practical cultural control.
 If pear is the important plant, remove all juniper from a 1000-ft radius.

 Chemical control The following do not specifically list pear rust but can be used to control the disease.

 - Aprovia at 5.5 to 7 fl oz/A plus an adjuvant.
 Do not use within 30 days of harvest.
 Group 7 fungicide.
 12-hr reentry.